-This Mango Salsa is light and refreshing, and can be eaten with chips, added to seared tropical fish like mahi mahi, chicken, and more.
-It’s simple to make and has tons of flavor!
+This Homemade Mango Salsa is delightfully light and refreshing, and can be eaten with chips, added to chicken or seared tropical fish like mahi mahi, and more.
+It’s easy to make in less than 10 minutes, and has tons of flavor!

-Plus, whenever I serve it at a party, it goes SO fast.
+Plus, whenever I serve this at a party with tortilla chips, it goes SO fast.
 It’s one of those special dishes that people get really excited about, but is incredibly simple to make.

-To start, gather up all your ingredients, which are mangos, fresh lime, red onion, and cilantro.
+To start, gather up your five required mango salsa ingredients, which are mangos, fresh lime, red onion, cilantro, and salt.